MohammedZ666/newspaper/README.md

    In order to solve this problem, we need to: <br/>

    1. Design Admin, Editor and Article data-model/schema
    2. Code API endpoints for updating the editor and publishing articles via NodeJS (Experss).
+Here, we only need to upsert or update the editor, since the previous one is let go, once the new one comes in.
+Also, we need endpoints for publishing and reading articles.
    3. Here, the admin information is kept in the `.env` file instead of MongoDB, since there is only one admin and no super admin.

 2. **Schema Diagram**: The diagram below contains schema of the problem described and the CRUD operations implemented:<br/> <br/>